 Machines that are skilled to comprehend millions of zeroes and ones and structured to deliver logical action can now easily interact with humans who write, read and speak multiple languages.

 A classic example is that of Alexa.
 Now you can speak to Alexa and say, “Alexa this is my favorite song” and the device playing music will lower the volume and respond.
 “Ok!
 Saved.”
 It then feeds your song beneath the favorite songs’ list.
 Post that, it adapts the algorithms, playing the same song and other similar songs when you listen to music on that station the next time.

 Let’s see how human-machine interaction works.
 The moment you speak, the machine activates and then understands the unsaid intention of your comment, post which it executes an action and gives you feedback in a well-formed English sentence, all in a jiffy.
 This complete interaction was made possible by Natural Language Processing along with other Artificial Intelligence elements known as machine learning and deep learning.

 How does NLP work?

-What Natural language processing does is it breaks down the elemental pieces of language as a first step to functioning.
+What Natural language processing does is break down the elemental pieces of language as a first step to functioning.
 Then it employs different techniques for interpreting human language, across the spectrum of statistical and machine learning methods to rules-based and algorithmic approaches.
-NLP needs a broad range of approaches because the voice and text-based data varies widely, as do the practical applications.
+NLP needs a broad range of approaches because the voice and text-based data vary widely, as do the practical applications.

 Basic NLP tasks include two main techniques for analysis to complete NLP tasks and they are